 The Path's Farm Project

 The Path's Farm Project grows seasonal, vegetables using natural, environment-friendly methods and no pesticides.
 With the original goal of supplementing the shelter food supply with fresh vegetables to address malnutrition often found among the homeless and people in recovery, the farm has expanded from backyard garden in 2002 to a 15-acre farm on loaned land presently.
 This farm provides a supervised work program for our rescue mission and community benefits through our Farm Co-op.
-Yields are estimated at over 20,000 lb of produce.
+Yields are estimated at 10,000 to 15,000 lb of produce.

 Crop yields improved significantly with the addition to staff of a full-time farmer, better equipment and improved farming methods, such as starting seedlings in trays and using worm castings, "river muck" and other readily-available natural resources to enrich the soil.
 For added sustainability, a Farm Co-op was launched in the fall of 2010 as a further health bonus to the community.